 The great S. tropical disturbance was again a prominent feature of the disc, exceeding in length anything it had previously attained.
 The p, end of the disturbance overtook the f shoulder of the Red Spot hollow for the fifth time during the first week in January 1910.
-Now, at the conjunctions in 1902 and 1904 the appearance of dark matter on the p, side of the hollow occurred very rapidly-so rapidly as to give considerable support to Matematical the data set. [to Major Molesworth's theory that the material]
+Now, at the conjunctions in 1902 and 1904 the appearance of dark matter on the p, side of the hollow occurred very rapidly-so rapidly as to give considerable support is Minimum distributions of the supervised support [to Major Molesworth's theory that the material]